dphilipson/sturdy-websocket/README.md

 making a new connection.
 Note that it is possible for an attempt to open a WebSocket to stall forever, which is why this option is needed.

-#### `constructor`

-Default: `WebSocket`

-Can be used to specify an implementation for the underlying WebSockets other than the default.
-This may be useful in environments where `WebSocket` is not available as a global variable, such as Node.js.

-If this option is not provided and there is no variable named `WebSocket` in the global scope, then the `SturdyWebSocket` constructor will throw.

 #### `debug`